 Most boaters find themselves in need of an anchor during most outings.
 After all, whether fishing or relaxing, you don’t want your boat to drift while you are reeling in a big catch or catching some rays.

-However, even with the best anchors, sometimes boaters need a little help getting that anchor back in to the boat—especially in rocky or muddy conditions.
+However, even with the best anchors, sometimes boaters need a little help getting that anchor back into the boat— not so much in sandy conditions, but more so in rocky or muddy conditions.
 That is where an anchor winch comes in.

-Anchor winches will help you bring your anchor in the water quickly so you can follow that school of fish that just swam past, or so you can get back to shore quickly in the event of an emergency or party you happened to forget about.
+Automatic anchor winches, much like electric trailer winches, will help you bring your anchor out the water quickly so you can follow that school of fish that just swam past, or so you can get back to shore quickly in the event of an emergency or party you happened to forget about.

-Too, an electric anchor and winch combination can help you save valuable labor and time from manually dragging up an anchor from the lake bed or sea floor.
-You can save your hands from rub burns or from the nasty upsplash that often comes when you pull a debris covered anchor out of the water with your bear hands.
+An electric anchor and winch combination can help you save valuable labor and time from manually dragging up an anchor from the lake bed or seafloor.
+You can save your hands from rub burns or from the nasty up splash that often comes when you pull a debris-covered anchor out of the water with your bare hands.

 Top 5 Model Comparison Table

 Best Electric Boat Anchor Winches Reviewed